simonjoom/react-app-mobx-ultimateversion/templates/app/README.md

 We can hire developper using our MOBX TECHNOLOGIE
 -------------------------------------------------

-## About THis boilerplate
+## About This boilerplate
 This is a starter boilerplate app
 We together using the following technologies:
 **fontawesome + mobx + material-ui + bootstrap** + https://github.com/kriasoft/react-app

 * Both client and server make calls to load data from separate API server